 Please indicate which team(s) you are applying to on your application.
 Applications will be shortlisted, and interviews will be conducted to select successful candidates.

-Security Restrictions

 Students will have to undergo civil service security clearance upon successful application.

-Working Arrangements and Location

 Start dates are flexible and can be agreed between candidates and host teams.
-Full-time, flexible-working and part-time placements are available.
+Full-time, flexible-working and parttime placements are available.
 Placements are offered on a remote-working basis only.
 Expenses will be offered for any face-to-face events or meetings, and any occasional visits to our offices in London.

-Contact

-Name: Lucy Porter

-Email: lucy.porter8@dhsc.gov.uk
+Name: Harry Heyburn Email: harry.heyburn@dhsc.gov.uk

 Select Committees, House of Commons